Meet the Bands

-Please scroll down for details of the Youth, Junior and Beginner bands
+Please scroll down for details of the Youth, Junior Beginner bands and Startup group

 The band at Nantwich Civic Halll

-Jordan hails from Nantwich & attended Sound & District Primary School & then went onto Brine Leas School.
-He then attended South Cheshire College for 2 years studying Music Technology.
+Jordan hails from Nantwich & attended Sound & District Primary School and then went onto Brine Leas School and then attended South Cheshire College studying Music Technology.
 He is currently studying music at Keele University- focusing in areas such as performance, orchestration and music of various cultures.

-Conducting the Junior Band has given me the opportunity to gain confidence & develop my technique.
-In the future I aim to become a secondary school music teacher.
+Conducting the Junior Band has given him the opportunity to gain confidence and develop his technique.

 The co-operative Wind Bands